nest/nestml/doc/syntax.md

 Each neuron model in NESTML can only send a single type of event.
 The type of the event has to be given in the `output` block.

-Currenly only spike output is supported.
+Currently only spike output is supported.

 ## Predefined functions, variables and keywords